-Back in May, we reached out to our users asking them to participate in the survey where we investigated software and techniques used when working with customer journey mapping.
+Back in May, we reached out to our users asking them to participate in the research where we investigated software and techniques used when working with customer journey mapping.

 Our request was successful: 150 customer experience professionals filled in the questionnaire; we conducted 14 in-depth interviews.